Shaolin Temple (1976 film)

-Shaolin Temple is a Shaw Brothers del 1975 film directed by Chang Cheh.
+Shaolin Temple, a.k.a.
+Death Chamber, is a Shaw Brothers film directed by Chang Cheh.
 It is one of the Shaolin Temple themed martial arts films and concerns their rebellion against the Qings, with an all-star cast featuring the second and third generations of Chang Cheh's stable of actors including David Chiang, Ti Lung, Alexander Fu Sheng and Chi Kuan Chun, as well as cameo appearances by several of the actors that would later become collectively known as the Venoms mob.
-The film serves as a pseudo prequel to Five Shaolin Masters.
+The film serves as a pseudo-prequel to Five Shaolin Masters.

 Plot

 The film opens with the chief Shaolin Monks realizing that time is not on their side and they must train more fighters to fight the Qings.
-The monk Hai Hsien (Shan Mao) opposes this as he is secretly working for the court.
-Outside many men are sitting in front of the temple waiting to be accepted in, Fang Shih Yu (Alexander Fu Sheng), Ma Chao-hsing (Tony Liu) and others, as the temple tests the will of potential students by making them wait outside for days, eventually the two are accepted in for "training".
+The monk Hai Hsien opposes this as he is secretly working for the court.
+Outside many men are sitting in front of the temple waiting to be accepted in, Fang Shih Yu, Ma Chao-hsing and others, as the temple tests the will of potential students by making them wait outside for days, eventually the two are accepted in for "training".
 Fang Shih Yu becomes frustrated immediately as Shaolin methods of teaching martial arts are rather obscure, although Ma Chao-hsing begins learning the five animal styles from the start.